Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 • Smart water and waste monitoring systems

-• Artificial intelligence for predictive urban planning
+• Artificial intelligence for predictive planning

-• Edge computing for real-time infrastructure monitoring
+• Edge computing for faster data processing

 • Geographic information systems (GIS) for spatial analysis